Pooja1sharma/Pooja1sharma/README.md

 - 👯 I’m looking to collaborate on any Artificial Intelligence project.
 - 🤔 I’m looking for help with wordpress.
 - 💬 Ask me about ML,NLP,softbots or data processing.
-- 📫 How to reach me on pooja026mtcse2019@igdtuw.ac.in
+- 📫 How to reach me on: mailto: pooja026mtcse2019@igdtuw.ac.in
 - 😄 Pronouns: Give me any.
 - ⚡ Fun fact: I can work without coffee.